Mark2Mark/Show-Distance-And-Angle-Of-Nodes/README.md

-# Show Distance And Angle Of 2 Selected Elements
+# Show Distance And Angle

 ## Plugin for Glyphsapp

 This is a Plugin for the [Glyphs font editor](http://glyphsapp.com/).
-It shows the direct distance of two selected Elements (Nodes, Anchors, Components) and their angle.
-This comes in very handy when comparing not only (angled) flanks of paths but also italic angle continuity.
+It shows the direct distance of two selected elements (`Nodes, Anchors, Components`) and their angle.
 The times of temporaryly created guidelines are passé.

+### Install

+1. Download or clone this repository.
+2. Either:
+   Double click the `.glyphsReporter` file and confirm the dialogue in Glyphsapp to install.
+   Or:
+   Copy the `.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`).
+You can use subfolders (e.g. to sort plugins by author) there.
+3. Restart Glyphs.

 ### How to use

-Download or clone the whole `Glyphsapp-Plugins`repo (it will contain more plugins soon).
-Double click the .reporter file and confirm the dialogue in Glyphsapp to install.
-Or copy the `ShowNodeCount.glyphsReporter` into your Glyphsapp Plugins folder (eg. `/Library/Application\ Support/Glyphs/Plugins`), restart Glyphs and when ever you need it, toggle `Show Rotated` from the view menu.
+When ever you need it, toggle `Show * Distance and Angle` from the view menu.

 ### Examples